Is Malta Expensive? A Detailed Price Guide for Tourists

 The average cost of a hotel is €107 per night and a holiday rental is around €159.
 A restaurant meal of pasta, salad or pizza with water and coffee is around €20.
 Add €2 more for a burger and €9 more for a meat dish.
 Public transport is at most €2 for a 2 hour ticket, but travel cards will further reduce the cost.
 Activities for kids are on average €10 and €13 for adults.

 Now I’m going to give you some more in-depth detail on costs and tips on where and how you can pay less.
 FYI, the data on this page is based on research done in September 2022, so the costs may change.
+I also have comprehensive information for budget travellers in my book called Malta on a Budget.
+It’s a great resource that offers insider tips to save over 35% on expenses, such as accommodation and lists over 150 budget friendly restaurants in various localities all over Malta and Gozo.
+Plus, you have information on historical marvels and family-friendly activities covered.

 If you would like to know more about Gozo, you have a guide to Gozo.
 Plus a comparison of Malta vs Gozo here, showing differences in costs, things to do, etc.